Editorial process and ethics of the journal

 Peer review process

-All manuscripts submitted to OENO one are peer-reviewed.
+All manuscripts submitted to OENO One are peer-reviewed.
 It is a single blind peer review process where reviewers' identities are kept hidden from authors.
-Manuscripts are peer-reviewed according to the following procedure:

 Initial review: The editor-in-chief evaluates each manuscript to determine if its topic and content are suitable for consideration.